 Dorothy Day has been called many things: an activist, a journalist, a radical, a bohemian, a mother, a convert, a mystic, a prophet, a faithful daughter of the Church.
 After her death in 1980, historian David O’Brien famously called her “the most important, interesting, and influential figure in the history of American Catholicism.”

 More recently, in November 2012, the question of Day’s being an appropriate candidate for canonization was raised by the present Archbishop of New York, Cardinal Timothy Dolan, at the annual meeting of the United States Catholic Bishops.
 In a voice vote, the bishops asked the Holy See to continue the canonization process that had been initiated by Cardinal O’Connor in 2000.
 Unanimously, they upheld sainthood for Day, who related the Sermon on the Mount to everything she undertook and did.
-Few of the faithful in the twentieth century were more committed than Dorothy Day to the church’s teachings, both its social encyclicals — on the distribution of wealth, the evils of the arms race — and its call to personal piety.
+Few of the faithful in the twentieth century were more committed than Dorothy Day to the Church’s teachings on economic and social justice and on the evils of the arms race and the pursuit of war.
 She was a daily communicant, and rose early to read the Bible and pray the rosary.

 In his first encyclical, Lumen Fidei, Pope Francis eloquently affirmed the core teachings that animated Day’s life: “The light of faith is concretely placed at the service of justice…and peace,” he wrote.
 Day embraced the totality of Catholic belief and practice, living a life of poverty.
 When she sometimes challenged the Church, it was usually because she felt it had departed from Gospel principles, particularly when it came to the forgiveness of one’s enemies.
 Labels of left or right, temptingly applied by liberals and conservatives alike, fail to explain or contain Dorothy Day.
 Perhaps, ultimately, that’s why this woman of conscience is a saint for our time.